 Pairing suggestions

-These are our favorite Vegan Side Dishes to serve with vegan chuck wagon stew:
+These are our favourite Vegan Side Dishes that we like to serve with our chuck wagon stew:

 These are some of our family favourites that we enjoy throughout the chillier months although as we live on a Scottish Island, with variable weather [often 4 seasons in one day!], we enjoy these meals during the summer months as well!